victorsferreira/api-heart-disease/README.md

 Model: Represents the entities of the application.
 May contain validation, persistance and other actions.

+DataMapper: Transforms objects in something different to be transfered.

 ParamValidator: Helper that validates the inputs

 ParamConverter: Helper that transforms the inputs in more useful objects

 ReponseBuilder: Helper that returns the elements of an API response.

+### Why Typescript?
+Reinforces good practices
+Make the code better documented
+Prevents neglects due to bad changes
+Allows you to anticipate possible errors
+Helps building a better written code